Sorenon/Action-System/docs/Input Specific/Button Activators.md

 Button activators are a method of binding multiple actions to one button.

 Some types of activator can block and interrupt each other.
+If an activator is marked as `blockable` it will not fire until SuInput knows the input could not trigger any higher priority activators (e.g. a double tap activator will only fire after the triple tap duration ends).
+If an activator is marked as `interruptible` it will be interrupted if a higher priority activator starts (e.g. a double tap activator would be interrupted by a third tap).

 #### Button Activator Types
 - **Hold:** Default functionality